vyshhnavi-ndd/EchoDrift/README.md

 # EchoDrift
-A choas Theory - Butterfly effects based disaster prediction with changes in weather
+A chaos Theory - Butterfly effects based disaster prediction with changes in weather